What to look for in a pregnancy seatbelt positioner?

-- First you want to look at the materials the pregnancy seat positioner is made of.
+1. First you want to look at the materials used in the pregnancy seat positioner.

 - Is it a sturdy construction that will withstand the high amount of force created in a crash?

 - Are the materials strong enough that they won’t rip or break during a crash?

 2. You want to research whether or not it’s been crash tested.

 - Do the crash tests verify that the seatbelt still works as intended to hold the occupant in the vehicle while using the positioner?

 - Do strength/crash tests verify the construction is sturdy and able to withstand the crash forces?

-- Look at the design to see if there is excess slack in the seat belt should the device fail or compress.
+3. Look at the design to see if there will be excess slack in the seat belt should the device fail or compress.

 - If the lap belt is still crossing your belly, is there cushioning that goes between you and the lap belt?
-Just like car seat technicians do not recommend children using thick coats in car seats because the padding will compress during a crash and the harness straps will likely be too loose, you want to make sure the positioner you choose does not have padding between you and the seat belt that will compress during the crash allowing you to move farther forward before the seat belt stops you
+Car seat technicians do not recommend children using thick coats in car seats because the padding will compress during a crash and the harness straps will likely be too loose.
+For the same reason, you want to make sure the positioner you choose does not have padding between you and the seat belt that will compress during the crash allowing you to move farther forward before the seat belt stops you